Suzanne Underwood Rhodes

 Thank you for visiting my website.
-In my new role as the Arkansas Poet Laureate, appointed in January 2022 by Governor Asa Hutchinson, I have so many wonderful opportunities to share the power and pleasure of poetry throughout my state through workshops, readings, and projects with youth in mind.
+In my role as the Arkansas Poet Laureate, appointed in January 2022 by Governor Asa Hutchinson, I have so many wonderful opportunities to share poetry throughout my state and beyond, through workshops, readings, and projects to bring the transformative power of poetry to young and old.

 Most of the photos on this website were taken by my late husband, Wayne Rhodes, a professional photographer who specialized in landscape and nature photography.

-Suzanne's new collection of poems, Flying Yellow (Paraclete Press), is available through the publisher as well as major outlets like Amazon and Barnes and Noble.
+Flying Yellow (Paraclete Press, 2021) was named a semi-finalist in the North America Book Award in 2022 by the Poetry Society of Viginia.
+It's available through the publisher as well as bookshop.org and major outlets like Amazon and Barnes & Noble.

 "This is one of the richest poetry collections I have read in a long time.
 Here are the intense images of a 1960's childhood, vivid narratives of family stresses and joys, and a panoply of voices--from colonial American women to a very pregnant Mary.
 These poems excite the spirit with revelations of the holy that one encounters in the most unlikely places, which of course is where the holy often appears.
 It is impossible to read these poems passively.
 Instead, one luxuriates in their explorations of the beauty and the ambiguities and the mysteries of life fully lived." -Jill Peláez Baumgaertner, Poetry Editor, Christian Century